Equine Assisted Organizations and Training

 Below are the membership organizations in rough chronological order.

 EFMHA (now PATH) The Equine Facilitated Mental Health Association began as a subcommittee of NARHA in 1994 according to the chronological history at the former EGEA, and EFMHA was granted section status by NARHA in 1996.
-Co-founder Boo McDaniel held Horses & Healing conferences at her Pony Farm in New Hampshire.
-Boo has written an article about the founding of EFMHA that was published by NARHA in their magazine.
+Co-founder Isabella “Boo” McDaniel held Horses & Healing conferences at her Pony Farm in New Hampshire.
+Boo has written an article about the founding of EFMHA that was published by NARHA in their Winter 1998 magazine.
 Contact PATH for a copy of the article.
-Another co-founder, Barbara Rector, continues to train individuals through her Adventures in Awareness [AIA] programs.
+The other co-founder, Barbara Rector, continues to train individuals through her Adventures in Awareness [AIA] programs.
 In 2010, NARHA incorporated EFMHA into the newly named PATH Intl (Professional Horsemanship of Therapeutic Horsemanship, International).
-The term EFP or Equine Facilitated Psychotherapy is defined HERE.
-This forum hosts a wealth of information from those with EFMHA foundation: EFMHE Listserv Views expressed on this list are solely the views of the author(s).
+The Yahoo groups EFMHE forum once hosted a wealth of information.

 Equine Specialist in Mental Health and Learning (PATH)